AkshatGada/verifiable_agent_demo/README.md

 ## The Critical Need for Verifiable AI

-The rapid proliferation of AI agents across industries has created an urgent need for trustworthy systems that can be verified without relying on blind trust.
-As AI agents increasingly handle sensitive tasks autonomously, several critical challenges emerge:

 ### Trust Without Transparency Isn't Trust

 Today's AI systems operate as black boxes, making decisions with little visibility into their data sources, reasoning processes, or execution pathways.
 This lack of transparency creates significant risks: